Alexoat76/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 *A `README.md` file, at the root of the folder of the project is mandatory. </div>

 <div style="text-align: justify">
 * Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl. </div>
+It will be checked using</div>

+`betty-style.pl` and `betty-doc.pl`.</div>

+Please visit the [Betty Wiki](https://github.com/holbertonschool/Betty/wiki) for the full specifications of Betty coding and documentation styles.
 <div style="text-align: justify">
 * You are not allowed to use global variables. </div>
 <div style="text-align: justify">